Amid deadly conflict over the border, India bans TikTok and 58 other Chinese applications

 India can use this technique to threaten the Chinese side as India is a massive market for the TikTok application, with over 120 million users in India.
 So, striking China digitally may be a technique to Chinese demand of India withdrawal from Galway valley, in the Ladakh region.

 Development in India China Border Conflict

 It happened on Monday, 15th of June 2020 in the high Ladakh region after a month-long standoff between the two neighbors along the disputed border of the Ladakh area.
 The border stretches between Nepal and Kashmir Region in the North of India and South of China.
 However, later on a military level meeting was held on June 22 after that Chinese foreign ministry spokesman, Zhao Lijian said that the talks happened between the top regional military commanders, and both sides agreed to de-escalate the situations to the still point where it was before the skirmish.
-A few days later news circulated that at the corps commander talks on June 6 and June 22, demand has come forward from the Chinese side that is the withdrawal of Indian personnel and facilities from Galway valley.
+Effects of Globalization on Developed Countries A few days later news circulated that at the corps commander talks on June 6 and June 22, demand has come forward from the Chinese side that is the withdrawal of Indian personnel and facilities from Galway valley.
 Indian top-level Newspaper ‘The Hindu’ quoted officials from China’s People’s Liberation Army (PLA) and Indian foreign affairs ministry as saying on Wednesday